 3.2.13.C.02.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:334]
+Control System Classifications(s): All Classifications; Compliance: Should [CID:334]

-The CISO SHOULD liaise with agency architecture teams to ensure alignment between security and agency architectures.
+The CISO SHOULD liaise with agency technology architecture teams to ensure alignment between security and agency architectures.

-3.2.14.
 Responsibilities - Working with vendors

 Having the CISO coordinate the use of external information security resources will ensure that a consistent approach is being applied across the agency.